Luk4x/projeto-calculadora/README.md

 # Calculator

 ## About
 Calculator created with HTML5, CSS3 and JavaScript.
-I especially improved my knowledge of CSS and JavaScript, by organizing the calculator in grid, and by doing the key mapping.
+I especially improved my knowledge of:
+- CSS by using grid and position to arrange the elements that way, making the animations, making it responsive...
+- JavaScript by doing key mapping (and giving feedback when pressed), changing the theme...
+It took some work, but I really liked the result.

 ## Result
 <p align="center">